nirvanasupermind/qlang/README.md

 $ pip install qlang
 ```

-If you want to be able to use q from a shell script, navigate to the directory where Q is installed and create a symbolic link:
+If you want to use Q from a shell script, navigate to the directory where Q is installed and create a symbolic link:

 ```
 ln -s ./cli.py q